WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

-And we have a lot of people in the school house next year, particularly on the flight op side with massive hiring at WestJet Encore because those that are currently there will flow over into the expanding WestJet and Swoop operations and then we will be hiring or starting to think about hiring middle of next year for the 787 operation, which starts in January 2019.
-So, less productive FTEs because of all the training that’s underway but largely a function of the growth.
+And we have a lot of people in the schoolhouse next year, particularly on the flight-op side with massive hiring at WestJet Encore because those that are currently there will flow over in to the expanding WestJet and Swoop operations.
+And then we’ll be hiring or starting to think about hiring middle of next year for the 787 operation, which starts in January 2019.
+So less productive FTEs because of all the training that’s underway, but largely a function of the growth.

 Turan Quettawala